 The Diagram control for WPF allows users to quickly create and edit flow charts, organizational charts, UML diagrams, swimlane charts, mind maps, floor plans, and more, similar to Microsoft Visio.

-Nodes are used to host graphical objects (paths or controls) that can be arranged and manipulated on a diagram page. * Custom shapes can also be created and added easily. * The appearance of a node can be fully customized. * Node’s UI can also be templated and re-used across multiple nodes.
+Nodes are used to host graphical objects (paths or controls) that can be arranged and manipulated on a diagram page.

 The relationship between two nodes is represented using a connector.
 Multiple instances of nodes and connectors form a diagram.
 Some of the key features are listed below.